The internal battle you keep losing

 The multiplication model (Creativity x Productivity = Impact) means that if either variable drops to zero, the result is zero.
 The real skill is knowing which variable currently constrains impact.

 Most creatives oscillate between these two failure modes.
 Structured creativity benefits emerge when creatives deliberately alternate between input and output phases.
 Blocking a morning for exploration and an afternoon for delivery creates cognitive mode separation.
 Dedicating one day per week to pure creative input prevents the exploration phase from disappearing.
+When that separation collapses and every day becomes execution-only, the result is creative burnout, not from working too hard, but from running convergent processes on a system that also needs divergent recovery time.

 The guilt of “not producing” during input time is the paradox’s last defense.
 Once creative professionals reframe that time as the R&D that makes output worth delivering, the guilt loses its grip.
+If you feel guilty taking an unstructured hour, that guilt is a signal worth listening to, because it means you have internalized the idea that all time must be convergent time.
+The evidence does not support that.
+Exploration-phase rest is not an absence of work.
+It is the work.

 Ramon’s take